emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

 ## Merge

-You make some commits in the new branch and you're ready to merge them into the master branch.

-Click "Merge" in the top menu and select the commit to merge
+When you make some commits on the new branch and you're ready to merge them into the master branch, switch to the master branch and click "Merge" in the top menu and select the commit to merge

 ![Merge](/assets/2016-08-17-introduction-to-git-using-sourcetree/15.png)